wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/how-does-matrix-work-part-1.md

 \end{bmatrix}
 $$

 In CG, we usually use 4x4 matrices instead of 3x3 matrices, and we will soon explain why, but for now, let's stick with the 3x3 matrices for a while.
 To finish this section of the chapter, we will write some pseudocode to show how we can multiply a point \(P\) (or a vector) in its matrix form to a 3x3 matrix to get a newly transformed point \(P_T\).
 If you need a refresher on matrix multiplication, read the previous chapter.
-Remember that for each coefficient of the new matrix, you need to multiply each coefficient of the left-hand side matrix's current row with its "equivalent" coefficient of the right-hand side matrix's current column, and sum the resulting products.
+Remember that for each coefficient of the new matrix, you must multiply each coefficient of the left-hand side matrix's current row with its "equivalent" coefficient of the right-hand side matrix's current column and sum the resulting products.
 In pseudocode, it gives something like that (we will provide the version for 4x4 matrices later):

 ```
 // multiply coeffs from row 1 with coeffs from column 1